davidKMJ/wemake/README.md

 # wemake

-A React Router v7 learning project exploring modern web development with Supabase, CursorAI, Shadcn/ui, and Cloudflare.
+A React Router v7 project for makers featuring products, ideas, jobs, teams, and community discussions.
+Exploring web development with Supabase, CursorAI, Shadcn/ui, and Cloudflare.

 ## How to Start